 The European Union is based on a strong commitment to promoting and protecting human rights, democracy and the rule of law worldwide.
 Human rights are at the very heart of EU relations with other countries and regions.
 Promoting human rights work can help to prevent and resolve conflicts and, ultimately, to alleviate poverty.

 EU policy includes:

 All agreements on trade or cooperation with non-EU countries (over 120 now) include a human rights clause stipulating that human rights are central to relations with the EU.
 The EU has imposed sanctions for human rights breaches in a number of instances.

 The EU also pursues human rights dialogues with over 40 countries and organisations, including Russia, China and the African Union.
 The EU Annual Report on Human Rights and Democracy appraises its human rights work worldwide.

-Through the European instrument for democracy and human rights, the EU supports civil society groups or individuals defending democracy, combating torture and fighting racism.
-The EIDHR has a budget of €1.1 billion for 2007 2013.
+Through the European instrument for democracy and human rights (EIDHR), the EU supports groups and associations or individuals that defend human rights and fundamental freedoms, democracy and the rule of law.
+This instrument has a budget of €1.3 bn for 2014-2020.

 This publication is part of the 'European Union explained' series